 In this respect, the volume of the proposed extensions would clearly exceed the one-third increase in volume referenced in policy GBA1.5.
-The proposal would represent inappropriate development within the Green Belt by virtue of a disproportionate addition.
+The proposal would represent inappropriate development within the Green Belt by virtue of a disproportionate addition- when compared against the original volume of the dwelling.